Events from Aug 66 to Mar 67

 The Daleks next appearance came in an advert made by Walls Ice Cream to promote their new-shaped Sky Ray ice lolly.
 Despite lasting only five seconds, this footage joins the Follow That Dalek material in being the only known colour film of the Daleks in this guise.

-In a short sequence set inside a charmingly-cheap TARDIS, a faux-Troughton Doctor (conveniently hiding his face in fear) was menaced by two Daleks which burst through the doors of the time machine.
+In a short sequence, filmed in March 1967 and set inside a charmingly-cheap TARDIS, a faux-Troughton Doctor (conveniently hiding his face in fear) was menaced by two Daleks which burst through the doors of the time machine.

-The props used for this advert were Dalek One and a new mix of Dalek Seven-5.
-Very little changes had been made to the props with Dalek Seven-5 still sporting Dalek Two’s neck cage with the block repair and Dalek One still retained a hole in the top of its dome from the production line scene and the damage to its gun box from Power of the Daleks.
+The props used for this advert were new mixes consiting of Dalek One-5 and Dalek Seven-1.
+Very little changes had been made to the props with Dalek Seven-1 still sporting Dalek Two’s neck cage with the block repair and Dalek One still retained a hole in the top of its dome from the production line scene and the damage to its gun box from Power of the Daleks.
 Several slats were now broken on both props and interestingly Dalek One’s shoulders had been sprayed completely silver giving the prop a strange monotone look.

 It would not be long before the Daleks were called into action once again, but this time there was a motive behind it.
 Their own creator was plotting for them a “final end”…